-Rio Hondo College is certified to accept nonimmigrant F-1 visa students.
+Rio Hondo College is certified to accept non-immigrant F-1 visa students.
 Acceptance into the International Student Program is necessary before Immigration and Naturalization Service Form 1-20 (certificate of eligibility) is issued by the college.
-The decision to grant an acceptance will be based on all evidence received prior to the deadlines.
+The decision to grant an acceptance will be based on all required documents received prior to the deadlines.

 Rio Hondo College, a two year college accredited by the Western Association of Schools and Colleges, is authorized by the California Community College Board of Governors to offer semester course which parallel the lower division of most four year institutions and qualify the student for junior classification at the university level.
 College transfer courses are accepted at full value at most colleges and universities throughout the United States.